EntityFX/t3_sharp/docs/t3-isa-reference.md

 If pred > 0, instruction executes only if PR[pred-1] == +1.
 PR register: 9 trits, three 3-trit predicate flags (p0, p1, p2).
+*Note: The implementation of predication is currently under review for consistency between the specification and the execution engine.*

 ## Timing